 What I think is really awesome is these towns want YOU to visit them and that is why they have invested in such a great feature all for US to explore.

-Say hello to South Australia’s LARGEST outdoor Art Gallery… the kids will love it… go selfie mad… and how many can you see in a year??!
-Get out of Adelaide (did I say that outloud) and invest some time and love into our smaller communities.
+Say hello to South Australia’s LARGEST outdoor Art Galleries… the kids will love it… go selfie mad… and how many can you see in a year??!

-Coonalpyn Silos “aka The one with the children on it”
+Coonalpyn Silos “aka The one with the kids on it”

 Quirky facts – Guido used a 35m cherry picker, 200 cans of spray paint and a lot of normal paint!

 Background – Guido spent the first week engaging with and photographing members of the community before deciding to paint five Coonalpyn Primary School children on the Viterra silos with the intention to represent Coonalpyn’s ‘hope for the future’.
 The children are nine-year-old Ciara, six-year-old Blake, five-year-old Reef, six-year-old Kiarah and five-year-old Macey.

 Quirky facts ….the first to be permanently lit up in South Australia and the second in Australia.

 Powered by solar, the lights will come on at 6.30pm each evening in the winter months and the amount time they stay on will be determined by the sunlight received through the day